-Supervision Visit No. Action Supervision Visit No: Visit 1: Details To include Site Agent briefing (S.1.5) prior to Action Pre-Development Site Inspection (S.2.3 of AMS) To include Site Agent briefing (S.1.5) prior to construction phase.
+Supervision Visit No: Details Lead-in time required by LT Action Visit 1: Pre-Development Site Inspection (S.2.3 of AMS) To include Site Agent briefing (S.1.5) prior to construction phase.
 To confirm position of protective fencing and that it has been erected in accordance with AMS (S.2.2 and Tree Protection Plan in Appendix 4); To check any pre-demolition/construction ground protection is in place.
 To check any tree works have been undertaken in accordance with this AMS (S.2.1. and Appendix 1).
 Determine if further tree work is required and seek required permission if necessary.
 To check site facilities/access are in accordance with the AMS (S.3.3).
-Issue a brief report with findings to Architect and Main Contractor within 5 days of site supervision visit (Site Monitoring Sheet in Appendix 3).
+Minimum 2 weeks Issue a brief report with findings to Architect and Main Contractor within 5 days of site supervision visit (Site Monitoring Sheet in Appendix 3).
 Visit 2: Demolition of outbuilding Attend any demolition activities where supervision is prescribed by the AMS to ensure work is undertaken in accordance with its specification.
 Date to be confirmed following formal project planning.
 2 weeks prior notice required.
-Issue a brief report with findings to Architect and Main Contractor within 5 days of site supervision visit (Site Monitoring Sheet in Appendix 3).
+Minimum 2 weeks Issue a brief report with findings to Architect and Main Contractor within 5 days of site supervision visit (Site Monitoring Sheet in Appendix 3).
 Visit 3: Installation of underground services (subject to consent for works) Attend any excavation within RPA's where arboricultural supervision is prescribed by the AMS to ensure work is undertaken in accordance with its specification.
 Date to be confirmed following formal project planning.
 2 weeks prior notice required.
-Issue a brief report with findings to Architect and Main Contractor within 5 days of site supervision visit (Site Monitoring Sheet in Appendix 3).
+Minimum 2 weeks Issue a brief report with findings to Architect and Main Contractor within 5 days of site supervision visit (Site Monitoring Sheet in Appendix 3).
 Visit 3: Installation of piling within RPA (S3.4) Attend any excavation within RPA's where arboricultural supervision is prescribed by the AMS to ensure work is undertaken in accordance with its specification.
 Date to be confirmed following formal project planning.
 2 weeks prior notice required.
-Issue a brief report with findings to Architect and Main Contractor within 5 days of site supervision visit (Site Monitoring Sheet in Appendix 3).
+Minimum 2 weeks Issue a brief report with findings to Architect and Main Contractor within 5 days of site supervision visit (Site Monitoring Sheet in Appendix 3).
 Ongoing Monitoring Visits Periodically during 12 months (or longer) of entire project and prior to construction phase.
 Visits will be based on intensity of site operations, but at a minimum of monthly visits.
 Attend site at least once per month to confirm protective measures are still in place / can be removed at appointed times.
 Ensure attendance is timed for any other key elements of proposed (and any other unplanned) incursions into the protection areas.
 Pre-start landscape meeting with main contractor to confirm ongoing tree protection measures.
-Issue a brief report with findings to Architect and Main Contractor within 5 days of site supervision visit (Site Monitoring Sheet in Appendix 3).
+TBC as project develops Issue a brief report with findings to Architect and Main Contractor within 5 days of site supervision visit (Site Monitoring Sheet in Appendix 3).
 Final Site Visit - Completion of construction phase supervision visit (S.5) After it has been confirmed that the construction phase is complete, allow removal of temporary protective fencing and ground protection.
 Specify any remedial work if necessary.
-Issue a brief report with findings to Architect and Main Contractor within 5 days of site supervision visit.
+Minimum 2 weeks Issue a brief report with findings to Architect and Main Contractor within 5 days of site supervision visit.
 (Site Monitoring Sheet in Appendix 3).
 Provide signed arboricultural checklist (see Appendix 3)